 That's where managed WooCommerce from Nexcess comes in.

 It's easy to get started with WooCommerce.
-With a few clicks you can pick a theme, add your products, and start selling from your online store.
+You can pick a theme, add your products, and start selling from your online store with a few clicks.

 So, what are you waiting for?
 Check out our managed WooCommerce plans to get started with ecommerce today.